vasvir/orthoeman/AuthoringTool/doc/orthoeman-teacher-guide.md

 The **Text -- Quiz** page type is a classic non multimedia quiz where the student can be examined in theory.

-[^1]: Note that the moodle installation has to be transferred from NCSR
-    Demokritos to University of Craiova in Romania.